George Jessel (actor): Personal life

 In the 1930s, his personal life kept him in the public eye as much as his movies.
 On May 2, 1930, Jessel married Florence Courtney in Chicago.
 She divorced him on October 24, 1932, on the grounds of cruelty.
 On April 23, 1934, Jessel married silent movie star Norma Talmadge, causing a scandal because Talmadge was married at the time that they started their affair, and she obtained a Mexican divorce only ten days earlier.
-After their divorce on August 11, 1939, he caused another scandal by breaking into her house with a pistol and firing shots at her current lover.
-In 1940, he married a 16-year old showgirl, Lois Andrews, when he was 42.
+After their divorce on August 11, 1939, he caused another scandal by breaking into her house with a pistol and firing shots at her new lover.
+In 1940, he married a 16-year-old showgirl, Lois Andrews, when he was 42.
 They had a daughter, Jerrilyn, before divorcing in 1942.
 In his 1975 autobiography, The World I Lived In, Jessel claimed he had affairs with actresses Pola Negri, Helen Morgan and Lupe Vélez.

 In 1961, actress Joan Tyler filed a paternity suit against Jessel claiming he was the father of her daughter Christine.
 Jessel later admitted he was Christine's father and settled the suit out of court.
 As part of the terms of the settlement, Jessel agreed to pay Tyler $500 a month in child support.

 In 1964, Jessel reportedly sexually groped an adult Shirley Temple.
 According to Temple, he invited her to his office under the guise of discussing a recent role.
 During their meeting, Jessel put an arm around Temple while taking off his pants.
-He then grabbed the 35 year-old Temple's breasts.
+He then grabbed the 35-year-old Temple's breasts.
 She fought off his attempts by kicking him in the groin.